Damnation Alley (film): Reception

-Television version
+Home media

-The network TV premiere on NBC television on Sunday, June 12, 1983 featured alternate and additional scenes re-inserted (notably, footage of Murray Hamilton and George Peppard, where Denton asks for permission to leave the missile base, as well as additional scenes with Dominique Sanda and Peppard, where Denton tells Janice about his wife who died in the nuclear war).
-The network premiere was a ratings success, finishing second in the Nielsen Ratings for the week.

-Home mediaDamnation Alley was released on VHS, Betamax, and Video 2000 formats in the United Kingdom in 1983, and on VHS and Betamax in the United States in 1985.
+The network TV premiere on NBC television on Sunday, June 12, 1983, featured alternate and additional scenes re-inserted (notably, footage of Murray Hamilton and George Peppard, where Denton asks for permission to leave the missile base, as well as additional scenes with Dominique Sanda and Peppard, where Denton tells Janice about his wife who died in the nuclear war).
+The network premiere was a ratings success, finishing second in the Nielsen Ratings for the week.Damnation Alley was released on VHS, Betamax, and Video 2000 formats in the United Kingdom in 1983, and on VHS and Betamax in the United States in 1985.
 Shout!
-Factory released the film (on DVD and Blu-ray) on July 12, 2011 in the United States.
+Factory released the film (on DVD and Blu-ray) on July 12, 2011, in the United States.
 This release features a new anamorphic widescreen transfer, and audio commentary with producer Paul Maslansky, as well as extras including featurettes detailing the challenges in making the film, and a detailed examination of the now-famous Landmaster vehicle with designer and builder Dean Jeffries.
 The original "Sound 360" audio mix is not featured on the DVD and Blu-ray, as the original elements were too damaged to salvage.
 The film was also released on DVD in the United Kingdom in 2011.